The power of AI during times of airline disruption

 This ability to project future consequences is key to reducing operational risk.
 It enables airlines to take proportionate action if a forecast demonstrates that aircraft could become unavailable in a given scenario.

-It’s this ability to confidently pre-empt disruption that ensures airlines can harness the power of AI to enhance fleet management, minimize delays and prevent cancellations.
+It’s this ability to confidently pre-empt disruption that ensures airlines can harness the power of AI to enhance fleet management, minimise delays and prevent cancellations.

 This is even more crucial during peak holiday seasons and times of uncertainty, offering improved operational efficiency and customer satisfaction.